So You Don’t Want to Teach Anymore: A Guide to Jobs for Former Teachers

 Do other industries want to hire teachers?

 Yes!
 Teachers inherently have skills that different industries desire.
 Having a growth mindset—the belief that personal development comes with hard work and dedication—is considered of the utmost importance by employers.
-They are also looking for employees who can be creative, have excellent communication skills, and are experienced in cultural awareness.
+They’re also looking for employees who can be creative, have excellent communication skills, and are experienced in cultural awareness.
 When writing your cover letters and resumes, be sure to emphasize these skills in addition to any job-specific abilities you have.

 What should I expect while job searching?

 You may need to leave your teaching position without a job lined up due to contract rules requiring you to announce your intentions before the end of the school year.
 Your unemployment could extend beyond receiving your final paycheck from the school.
-You will likely have to turn job-searching into your full-time “career” during the gap, and there could be long periods of time between applying and hearing back.
+You will likely have to turn job-searching into your full-time “career” during the gap, and there could be long waits between applying and hearing back.
 There also might be a good deal of waiting between first and second or even third interviews.

 How do I spin my past experiences to apply to non-teaching jobs?